isomerpages/moe-northbrookssec/_parents/Sec One 2023 Posting Matters/Section 4: Others.md

-**Step 1**: Please scan QR to pay or PAYNOW to UEN: 201629913E

-            Key in PAYNOW reference with < STUDENT NAME>
+<b>Step 1</b>: Please scan QR to pay or PAYNOW to UEN: 201629913E <br>Key in PAYNOW reference with < STUDENT NAME> <br>

-            e.g. Northbrooks Secondary School = NBSS  Jason Lim.
+e.g. Northbrooks Secondary School = NBSS  Jason Lim. <br>

-            Kindly screenshot the receipt of payment.
+Kindly screenshot the receipt of payment. <br>

 For New applicant: $35.00 (inclusive padlock), Renewal: $25.00

-**Step 2**: Please scan Google QR code to upload the receipt, fill in the student details and submit the application.
+<b>Step 2</b>: Please scan Google QR code to upload the receipt, fill in the student details and submit the application.

-**Step 3**: Upon receipt of your application form and payment, you will be duly informed of your assigned locker number and padlock combination code via email.
+<b>Step 3</b>: Upon receipt of your application form and payment, you will be duly informed of your assigned locker number and padlock combination code via email.

-**Step 4**: New Applicant: The new padlock will hang on the assigned locker, and you may use it.
+<b>Step 4</b>: New Applicant: The new padlock will hang on the assigned locker, and you may use it. <br>

-            Renewal:  Please hang the padlock on the assigned locker and use it.
+Renewal:  Please hang the padlock on the assigned locker and use it. <br>
 \*If the locker is secured with a plastic cable tie, please cut it, and start using the locker.